HumanAssisted/JACS/README.md

 ## background

-JACS started as [OSAP](https://github.com/HumanAssistedIntelligence/OSAP) and stands for - JSON Ai Communication Standard.
+JACS started as [OSAP](https://github.com/HumanAssistedIntelligence/OSAP) and stands for - JSON Agent Communication Standard.

 HumanAssistedIntelligence/OSAP) used and developed by [HAI.AI (Human Assisted Intelligence)](https://hai.ai) to allow more secure communications between hetrogeneous AI agents and human UIs.